shakedzy/dython/docs/examples.md

 ![roc_example](roc_example.png)

-(0,1,2 are the different target classes of the Iris dataset)
+Note that due to the nature of `np.random.RandomState` which is used in this example, the output graph may vary from one machine to another.